tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

     # SELECT * FROM posts WHERE (id > 7)

-Because of Sequel's design, you can chain multiple `where` calls and they will added to the query, which allows to iteratively build your queries without
+Because of Sequel's design, you can chain multiple `where` calls and they will be added to the query, which allows you to iteratively build your queries without complications:
-complications:

     DB[:posts].where("id > ?", 1).where("id <= ?", 5)
     # SELECT * FROM posts WHERE (id > 1 and id <= 5)